This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Give Yourself Permission to Feel the Guilt Without Acting On It

-This is perhaps the most practically important skill in the entire process.
+This is perhaps the most practically important skill in maintaining energetic boundaries.
 The guilt will arrive.
 Feeling it does not mean you have to act on it.

-Over time as the boundary holds and the anticipated catastrophe does not occur the guilt diminishes.
-The nervous system updates its equation — self-protection did not destroy the relationship, did not make you a bad person, did not result in the consequences it predicted.
+Over time as the energetic boundary holds and the anticipated consequence does not occur the guilt diminishes.
+Your inner awareness updates its equation — self-protection did not destroy the relationship, did not make you a bad person, did not result in the consequences it predicted.
 Each time the boundary holds and the guilt passes without consequence it becomes slightly easier to hold the next one.

 Use Soft Language That Preserves Connection